GoblinArchives/LiminalHorror/about.markdown

 permalink: /about/
 ---

-This game, and website were written by Nick Erickson.
+This game, and website, were written by Nick Erickson.

 Ways to contact me and see the things that inform my writing:
 <br>**Twitter**: [@goblin_archives](https://twitter.com/goblin_archives)